ftrackhq/ftrack-connect-maya-publish/doc/glossary.rst

 .. glossary::

+    asset plugin
+        A python plugin that is responsible of publish, import and switching of an asset version.

+        See :ref:`developing/asset_plugin` to learn more about how to develop your own plugin.

     ftrack Connect
         Integration of ftrack with other systems and the desktop.
 Provided by a core service that runs on each individuals machine and then separate